Learning Concept Embeddings for Efficient Bag-of-Concepts Densification: Related Work

 \section{Related Work}

+\textbf{Text Conceptualization:} Humans understand languages through multi-step cognitive processes which involves building rich models of the world and making multi-level generalizations from the input text \shortcite{understanding-short-texts}.
+One way of automating such generalizations is through text conceptualization.
+Either by extracting basic level concepts from the input text using concept KBs \shortcite{kim2013context,song2015open}, or mapping the whole input into a concept space that capture its semantics as in ESA \shortcite{gabrilovich2007computing} and MSA \shortcite{shalaby2015measuring}.

+One major line of conceptualization research utilizes semi-structured KBs such as Wikipedia in order to construct the concept space which is defined by all Wikipedia article titles.
+Such models have proven efficacy for semantic analysis of textual data especially short texts where contextual information is missing or insufficient (see \shortciteA{shalaby2015measuring} for examples).

+Another research direction uses more structured concept KBs such as Probase\footnote{https://concept.research.microsoft.com} \shortcite{wu2012probase}.
+Probase is a probabilistic KB of millions concepts and their relationships (basically is-a).
+It was created by mining billions of Web pages and search logs of Microsoft's Bing\footnote{https://www.bing.com/} repository using syntactic patterns.
+The concept KB was then leveraged for text conceptualization to support various text understanding tasks such as clustering of Twitter messages and News titles \shortcite{song2011short,song2015open}, \shortcite{song2015open}, search query understanding \shortcite{wang2015query}, short text segmentation \shortcite{wang2014head,hua2015short}, and term similarity \shortcite{li2013computing,kim2013context}.

+Despite its effectiveness, the dependency of Probase on syntactic patterns can be a limitation especially for languages other than English.
+In addition, we expect augmenting and maintaining these syntactic patterns to be costly and labor intensive.
+We argue that concept embeddings allow simpler and more efficient representations, simply because similarity scoring between concept vectors can be performed using vector arithmetic.
+While the Probase hierarchy allows only symbolic matching which still suffers data sparsity.
+On another hand, we spotted some cases where Probase probabilities were atypical\footnote{$p(\mbox{Arabic coffee}\mid \mbox{beverage})=0$}.
+This is due to learning concept categories from a limited set of syntactic patterns which does not cover all concept mention patterns.
+Concept embeddings relax this problem by leveraging all concept mentions in order to learn the embedding vector and therefore might be utilized to curate such atypical Probase assertions. \smallbreak

-\textbf{Concept/Entity Embeddings:} neural embedding models have been proposed to learn distributed representations of concepts/entities. \newcite{songunsupervised} proposed using the popular Word2Vec model \cite{mikolov2013efficient} to obtain the embeddings of each concept by averaging the vectors of the concept's individual words.
-For example, the embeddings of \emph{Microsoft Office} would be obtained by averaging the embeddings of \emph{Microsoft} and \emph{Office} obtained from the Word2Vec model.
-Clearly, this method disregards the fact that the semantics of multi-word concepts is different from the semantics of their individual words.
+\textbf{Concept/Entity Embeddings:} Neural embedding models have been proposed to learn distributed representations of concepts/entities\footnote{In this paper we use the terms "concept" and "entity" interchangeably.}. \shortciteA{songunsupervised} proposed using the popular Word2Vec model \shortcite{mikolov2013efficient} to obtain the embeddings of each concept by averaging the embeddings of the concept's individual words.
+For example, the embeddings of \emph{Microsoft Office} would be obtained by averaging the vector of \emph{Microsoft} and the vector of \emph{Office} obtained from the Word2Vec model.
+Clearly, this method disregards the fact that the semantics of multiword concepts whose composite meaning is different from the semantics of their individual words.